Gerontology Resources and the Aging Community in Education (GRACE) Program

 How do I become a GRACE candidate?
 GRACE candidates are graduate students who, through their actions in the School of Social Work, have expressed an interest and/or commitment to working with older adults.If you are currently in a GRACE placement, or have completed a GRACE placement, then you are considered a GRACE candidate.

 How do I become a GRACE Scholar?
 In order to earn a GRACE Scholar designation, students must:

 - Successfully complete at least one internship at a GRACE placement and

 - Attend at least five scheduled GRACE educational events during the course of their graduate studies.

 A GRACE Scholar designation identifies you to potential employers as a student who received additional training and preparation for working with older adults.

 Are there scholarship opportunities?
-Fellowships will be awarded through a generous grant from the St. David’s Foundation.
+Fellowships will be awarded this academic year, through a generous grant from the St. David’s Foundation.
 St. David’s Foundation GRACE Fellowships will be awarded through a competitive process to some first field and final field students who are placed at GRACE placements and fulfill additional educational criteria.